kneath/kneath.github.com/handbook/index.md

 ## Calculate Your Taxes

-If you're reading this and you live in the United States, it's likely you have to pay estimated taxes.
+If you're reading this and you live in the United States, it's likely you have to pay estimated taxes (what can I say, I have a lot of talented friends who hate payroll jobs).
 It's a pain to calculate with all kinds of byzantine rules that don't make sense.

 - Open up Claude Cowork
 - Click "Work in a Folder" and create a new folder on your desktop.